yunyunliu/Final-Project/README.md

 # ProjectMap

- ProjectMap is a full stack project board application for developers who want to visualize and organize their projects.
-The app is inspired by the kanban board used in agile development methodologies.
+ProjectMap is a full stack web application for developers who want to visualize and organize their projects.
+The app is inspired by kanban boards used in agile development methodologies.

 ## Live Site

-Use ProjectMap to map out a complex project by breaking it up into small tasks and tracking their progress.
+ProjectMap allows users to map out a complex project by dividing it into small tasks, move tasks from column to column on the project board to mark their progress, and keep tasks organized with color-coded labels.

 Try ProjectMap [here](https://project-map-123.herokuapp.com/)!